rust-lang/rust/active/0000-traits.md

 Past experience also suggests that it's harder to figure out how to integrate this substitution into the type system rules themselves.

+## Why functional dependencies and not traits implemented over tuples? <a name=tuples>

+All things being equal, I might prefer to say that only the `Self` type of a trait is

 # Footnotes

 <a name=1>